42 BEST Things To Do In Yorkshire With Toddlers

 If paddling pools are more your toddler’s thing, check out the free paddling pools at Filey and on West Cliff Bay at Whitby.

-#22.
+#18.
 Fountains Abbey and Studley Royal

 This is a World Heritage Site near Ripon in North Yorkshire.
 There is so much to do here that you will be lucky to fit it all into one day.
-Toddlers will love the new adventure playground, seeing the deer park and exploring the woodland and parkland in this vast estate.
+Toddlers will love the adventure playground, seeing the deer park and exploring the woodland and parkland in this vast estate.
 There are plenty of cafes and tea rooms dotted around too!

 East Riddlesden Hall near Bradford is smaller than its larger National Trust neighbours but has a Mud Kitchen which is a hit with toddlers.
 There is also a duck pond with hungry ducks to feed.

-#23.
+#20.
 A Boat Trip on the River Ouze

 Get the York Boat from the centre of York and take 45 minute boat trip up and down the River Ouze seeing this beautiful city from the water – a wonderful thing to do on a sunny afternoon.
 There is a toilet and refreshments on board!